What do you want to learn?

 UPS ships hazardous materials and provides training for those new to shipping these materials.
 The UPS Guide for Transporting Hazardous Materials includes updated regulatory information, UPS hazardous material requirements, examples of the proper use of box markings, and more information for safely and successfully transporting hazardous materials.

 Find which classes UPS can ship here.
 If you have any questions about shipping hazardous materials with UPS, you can call the UPS Hazardous Materials Support Center at 1-800-554-9964.

 ShipBob is a third-party logistics (3PL) company that helps ecommerce businesses store inventory, pick and pack products, and ship orders, working with all four carriers mentioned above.
 ShipBob can work with some brands that sell dangerous goods and ship orders domestically via ground, though there are some limitations.

 “Touchland sells flammable goods that need to be shipped via ground, so ShipBob has been a great ally as they have fulfillment centers all over the US, facilitating a 2-3 day delivery time for any customer in the US.”

 ShipBob complies with regulations

-For every dangerous good that ShipBob ships (e.g., lithium ion batteries), the shipping label denotes that it is a dangerous good so carriers know what’s inside.
+For every dangerous good that ShipBob ships (e.g., lithium-ion batteries, aerosols, hand sanitizers that contain less than 80% alcohol content, and others), the shipping label denotes that it is a dangerous good, so carriers know what’s inside.
 ShipBob will not ship HAZMAT items internationally, expedited, or via air transport.

 Instructions for shipping hazardous materials with ShipBob